FastMRISliceDataset#

 This dataset randomly selects 2D slices from a dataset of 3D MRI volumes.
 This class considers one data sample as one slice of a MRI scan, thus slices of the same MRI scan are considered independently in the dataset.

-To download raw data, please go to the bottom of the page https://fastmri.med.nyu.edu/ to download the volumes as h5 files.
-The fastMRI dataset includes two types of MRI scans: knee MRIs and the brain (neuro) MRIs, and containing training, validation, and masked test sets.
+To download raw data, please go to the bottom of the page https://fastmri.med.nyu.edu/ to download the brain/knee and train/validation/test volumes as h5 files.

-The dataset is loaded as pairs (kspace, target) where kspace are the measurements of shape (2, (N,) H, W) where N is the optional coil dimension depending on whether the data is singlecoil or multicoil, and target are the magnitude root-sum-square reconstructions of shape (1, H, W).
+The dataset is loaded as tuples (x, y) where y are the kspace measurements of shape (2, (N,) H, W) where N is the optional coil dimension depending on whether the data is singlecoil or multicoil, and x (“target”) are the magnitude root-sum-square reconstructions of shape (1, H, W).

 Tip